Using Personalization To Increase AOV And Conversion Rates

 Importance of Good Data

 Personalization doesn’t work if you don’t know anything about your customers.
-The more relevant and accurate data you gather, the more refined and detailed picture you can draw.
+The more relevant and accurate the data you gather, the more refined and detailed the picture you can draw.
 Customers are happy to help you get to know them too.
 75% of shoppers like it when brands personalize products and offers, while 74% of online customers get frustrated with a website when content that appears has nothing to do with their interests.

 When customers sign up on your site or check out for the first time, use this opportunity to collect information.
 This will help you with informed promotion and planning recommendations in the future.